cea-trust-platform/trust-documentation/doc/source/quick_start.md

 ### Get your test case

-When you want to use TRUST, the first thing to do is to load its environment:
+As mentionned previously, the first thing to do is to load its environment:

 ```
 source $my_path_to_TRUST_installation/env_TRUST.sh